 Artistic dividers add flair and function to open spaces.

 Artistic dividers can add a wow factor while separating spaces.
 I’ve used them in creative projects to not only define areas but also to serve as conversation pieces.
+They are especially useful if you are looking for ways to divide a bedroom into two rooms without building a wall.

 Use Glass Panels for Transparency